TL;DR: The Quick Read

 When you identify and eliminate these invisible technical hurdles, user behavior changes immediately.
 Checkout rendering stabilizes.
 Buttons respond instantly.
 Layout shifts disappear completely.

 The financial compounding of a frictionless checkout is massive because it impacts the absolute bottom of your revenue funnel.
 A buyer navigating a technically sound checkout experiences less hesitation.
 The environment feels trustworthy, and transactions complete without interruption.
+To calculate the exact monthly revenue cost of checkout friction against your category benchmark, the Shopify CVR benchmarks guide includes the revenue cost formula by niche and ad spend level.
+For the full five-metric diagnostic framework including checkout completion rate thresholds and what they point to technically, the guide on how to measure Shopify conversion rate walks through each metric in sequence.
 Brands waste massive budgets trying to persuade customers who are already trying to pay but are being blocked by broken code.
+Building SEO traffic into a store with checkout friction compounds the same problem.
+The revenue math behind prioritizing CRO before any traffic channel is in Shopify CRO vs SEO.

 Forensic Checkout Testing